 Fully online student

-The first time I signed up for a science class, I didn’t realize I had to go to campus for some of the labs.
-Luckily, I read that on the course syllabus on the second day of class.
-I immediately called the online science department, and they were able to help me change to an online lab.
-I still had to go to campus for the final exam though.
-I was able to get a ride to the school for that final.
+When I first signed up for a science class, I didn’t realize I had to go to campus for some labs.
+Luckily, I saw it on the course syllabus, immediately called the online science department, and they helped me change to an online lab.
+I learned that students must always read the course notes in PAWS.

-If I need a quiet place to work, I stay at home.
-When I have reading assignments or lectures to watch, I like to go to a quiet coffee shop down the street.
+Typical day: Get up, eat, then start working on my classes.
+If I need a quiet place, I stay at home.
+But sometimes, I go to a coffee shop down the street.

-I am taking five classes this semester.
-I spend 15 hours during the week in the courses and set aside more than 15 hours of study time.
-Sometimes I can take a break from studying on Tuesday or Thursday, but I found consistently logging into my classes each day keeps me on track.
-I work part time at night.
+Typical week: I spend 15 hours per week in the courses and set aside more than 15 hours more of study time.
+Sometimes I take a break on Tuesday or Thursday, but I find that logging into my classes each day keeps me on track.

 Georgia State University’s Perimeter College has been pioneering convenient, affordable and flexible degree programs for decades.